 - Faculty/program coordinator recommendation for admission to student teaching

-Applications are accepted pending the May 11, 2013 (paper-based) or May 25, 2013 (computer-based) Test MTEL only.
-All score reporting must be received by June 14, 2013.
+- Applications are accepted pending the October 26, 2013 (paper-based) or November 23, 2013 (computer-based) Test MTEL only.
+All score reporting must be received by December 13, 2013.
 Please be aware of the restrictions and limitations associated with retaking the computer-based Test MTEL and plan accordingly.
 Answers to many of your MTEL questions can be found here.

 Q and A Sessions Announcement:

 Our next practicum information sessions are scheduled for:

 Practicum Application Attachments

-- Undergraduate Pre-practicum Attendance Form
+- Undergraduate Pre-practicum Attendance Form (PDF)

-- Graduate Pre-Practicum Documentation Form
+- Graduate Pre-Practicum Documentation Form (PDF)

-- Masters of Education in Moderate Disabilities Pre-Practicum Documentation Form
+- Masters of Education in Moderate Disabilities Pre-Practicum Documentation Form (PDF)

-- Documentation of passing MTEL Test- please provide a copy of your official score report or obtain evidence of passing from your Department of Elementary and Secondary Education Educator Licensure and Recruitment (ELAR) account.
+- Documentation of passing MTEL Test- please provide a copy of your official score report or obtain evidence of passing from your Department of Elementary and Secondary Education Educator Licensure and Recruitment (ELAR) (PDF) account.

-Reduction in Student Teaching (KWaiver)Reduction in student teaching applications can be found here.
-Reduction applications and portfolios must be submitted on or before the practicum application deadline as outlined above.
+Reduction in student teaching applications can be found here.
+(Reduction applications and portfolios must be submitted with the practicum application on the due date. )

-Students MUST meet the following eligibility requirements in order to submit a portfolio for a reduction in student teaching:
+Students must meet the following eligibility requirements in order to submit a portfolio for a reduction in student teaching:

 - Cumulative GPA of 2.75 or above, GPA in major of 3.0 or above

-- Pass ALL appropriate portions of the Massachusetts Tests for Educator Licensure (MTEL)
+- Pass all appropriate portions of the Massachusetts Tests for Educator Licensure (MTEL)

-- Have had at least TWO FULL YEARS of teaching experience
+- Have had at least two full years of teaching experience

 The student teaching/practicum requirement cannot be reduced beyond one-half of the requirement set forth by the Regulations for Educator Licensure by the MA Department of Elementary and Secondary Education.
 Therefore, students will receive no more than six (6) credits toward the reduction of undergraduate student teaching and three (3) credits toward the reduction of graduate practica.
 All students must attend the practicum seminar for the full semester.